 - The new hire is not reaching a productive goal under a particular time period.

-- Unable to provide quality of work as needed.
+- Unable to provide quality work as needed.

-- They can't get involved in the team may be due to the negative attitude, or introverted personality.
+- They can't get involved in the team may be due to a negative attitude, or introverted personality.

 - Did not have the required skills.

 - Couldn't show the work consistently.

 - Can leave the organization within a short period of time.

 A bad hire can bring about extra recruitment charges, preparing for a replacement and relocation, a negative impact on group performance, disturbance of work, lost clients, litigation expenses, and a weakened employer brand.

 At the time you make a bad hire, the entire organization suffers.
 Whereas it is not possible to get the right candidate onboard each and every time, even only one error can possibly adversely affect your business in different manners.
 Little on how harmful bad hire is are listed below: